tunnji/Tested-/README.md

-# Tested- is a fslse project im using to get used to GitHub interface.
+# Tested- is a fslse project I'm using to get used to GitHub interface.